That title is a good start. But the real question is "Which one is right for you?"

 But what about the forklifts that are used to unload delivery trucks?
 What if one of them breaks down?
 Production loss is below moderate, as is safety.
 There are no real compliance issues.
 But, forklifts tend to be expensive to repair down at the ice cream plant.
 You don't keep a lot of spare parts onsite, and the maintenance department often has to bring in a vendor.
 Criticality is relatively low, but still high enough to warrant an investment in preventive maintenance.

 Before you can choose the right strategy, you need to establish criticality.
 And the way to do that is to start to think of categories of consequences and levels of severity.
 They are specific to your industry and facility, so you'll need to collect some data.
-Luckily, a good CMMS Software is a great way to easily and efficiently collect work order histories and crunch KPIs.
-If you don't already have a CMMS, now's the time to reach out and start talking with providers.
+Luckily, a good CMMS solution is a great way to easily and efficiently collect work order histories and crunch KPIs.